 There are several references to a coffee house in the diary of Mary Molyneux edited by Trevor Kirkham.
 The diary shows she stayed there in October 1728, when she came to Preston.

 A document involving the Bushells and the Molyneuxs bearing the date 17 January 1732 mentions ‘all the houses on the west side of Lambert’s backside (from the house in Roger Case’s possession); dwelling house called the Coffee house with a stable and garden, and the house adjacent in Lambert’s backside; 4 houses on the east side of Lambert’s backside; a stable in Lambert’s backside’.
 The document is in the possession of Prof Kirkham, who kindly supplied a copy; an undated copy is held at Lancashire Archives, DDX 900/139.
-Another reference to a coffee house appears in the Preston poor tax returns for 1732, located on the south side of Church Street next to the Flying Horse.
+Another reference to a coffee house appears in the Preston poor tax survey of 1732, located on the south side of Church Street next to the Flying Horse.

 In March 1738/9 Madam Sarah Sudell was in trouble at the court leet ‘for not repairing the Wall sepa[r]ting the Coffee Garden from Minspit Weend’ (Preston Court Leet March 1738/9).